 Fire Victims Trust Exclusion - For taxable years beginning before January 1, 2028, California law allows a qualified taxpayer an exclusion from gross income for any amount received from the Fire Victims Trust, established pursuant to the order of the United States Bankruptcy Court for the Northern District of California dated June 20, 2020, case number 19-30088, docket number 8053.
-If a qualified taxpayer included income for an amount received from the Fire Victims Trust in a prior taxable year, the taxpayer can file an amended tax return for that year.
-If the normal statute of limitations has expired, the taxpayer must have filed a claim by September 29, 2023.
+If a qualified taxpayer included income for an amount received from the Fire Victims Trust in a prior taxable year, the taxpayer can file an amended tax return for that year within the normal statute of limitations.
 For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 8z and R&TC Section 17138.5.

 Thomas and Woolsey Wildfires Exclusion - For taxable years beginning before January 1, 2027, California law allows a qualified taxpayer an exclusion from gross income for any amount received in a settlement from Southern California Edison for claims relating to the 2017 Thomas Fire or the 2018 Woolsey Fire.
-If a qualified taxpayer included income for an amount received from these settlements in a prior taxable year, the taxpayer can file an amended tax return for that year.
-If the normal statute of limitations has expired, the taxpayer must have filed a claim by September 29, 2023.
+If a qualified taxpayer included income for an amount received from these settlements in a prior taxable year, the taxpayer can file an amended tax return for that year within the normal statute of limitations.
 For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 8z and R&TC Section 17138.6.